appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ### Events

-They're a set of actions that you can perform on the widget.
+These are functions that are called when event listeners are triggered in the widget.

 | Events             | Description                                                                                                                                    |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |